How to Choose a WetLink Penetrator

 wlp-choosing-measure

-2. Take the cable jacket diameter and refer to the Size Index table below.
-Find where your cable jacket diameter falls in the “Jacket Diameter Range” column.
-The compatible seal size and necessary plug compression will be listed in their respective columns in the same row.
-This will give you a good starting point, but be aware that the final fit depends on the specific cable, so we recommend getting one size above and one size below to test with before committing.
+2. Take the cable jacket diameter and refer to the Size Index tables below.
+Find where your cable jacket diameter falls in the “Cable Diameter Range” column.
+The compatible seal size and plug compression will be listed in their respective columns in the same row.
+This will give you a good starting point, but be aware that the final fit and sealing performance depends on the specific cable, so we recommend getting one size above and one size below to test with just in case.

 Size Index

-Seal SizeBulkhead SizesConductor Bore DiameterPlug CompressionJacket Diameter RangePart Number
+Seal SizeBulkhead SizesConductor Bore DiameterPlug CompressionCable Diameter RangePart Number

 4.5M06